 It is important to know that we cannot release certain information during a lockdown in order to protect children and school board employees.
 In most cases of a real emergency, local law enforcement dictates the information that can and cannot be released for the safety of the public as they work along with the Washington County School Board Officials.
 In these situations, we must remember that the protection of students and school board employees is paramount to the release of information.

-It is important for all teachers, faculty, staff, parents, and the public know the following:
+It is important for all teachers, faculty, staff, parents, and the public to know the following:

 Washington County School Board http://www.wcsdschools.com/